jcoppieters/cody/README.md

 ## License

-Copyright (c) 2012-2015 Johan Coppieters, Howest Brugge.
+Copyright (c) 2012-2025 Johan Coppieters.
 See the LICENSE.md file for license rights and limitations.
 This project is licensed under the terms of the MIT license.

-Johan Coppieters, Jonas Maes, Howest Brugge - Tim Coppieters, VUB.
+Johan Coppieters, Jonas Maes - Tim Coppieters, VUB.